openhive-network/HAfAH/README.md

     ankane/pghero:v2.7.2
 ```
 Open page http://localhost:8080 in your browser.
 Replace
-`haf-instance-5M` in above command with your name of running HAF
+`haf-instance-5M`, in above command, with your name of running HAF
 container.
 Replace `haf_block_log` in above command with another
 database, when you want to monitor it.
 You can install pghero into any
 database this way (replace `<your_database>` with your database name):